-Declttr is a great place to sell DVD’s, CD’s, and other items that aren’t as easy to sell in other places.
-You simply put in the ISBN or UPC code and it tells you how much they will pay you for them.
+Decluttr is a great place to sell DVDs, CDs, and other items that aren’t as easy to sell in other places.
+You simply put in the ISBN or UPC code, and it tells you how much they will pay you for them.

-Ebay can be a good place to sell items online.
-It can be a pain dealing with shipping but it’s a good option to have.
+eBay can be a good place to sell items online.
+It can be a pain dealing with shipping, but it’s a good option to have.
 Remember that shipping media items, like books and movies, have a discounted shipping rate at USPS.
 However, don’t seal the package and tell them it is media.
 USPS offers different size flat rate boxes that allow you to add as much stuff as possible, providing that the box seals appropriately.
 Combine shipping for buyers who purchase more than on item.

 I have sold a lot of times on Facebook.
 You can list it on your personal profile, in the marketplace, or in different groups.

 Donate items for a tax deduction.
 Just make sure to get a receipt to use for tax purposes.
-Also, shop around for local charities that may benefit from your items compared to bigger agencies like the Goodwill.
+Also, shop around for local charities that may benefit from your items compared to bigger agencies like Goodwill.

 You can also repurpose or refinish items to resell them for cash.
 Since the vintage style is in right now, take advantage and get rid of old clutter.

-It may take some extra time to clean items up or paint them put you can get top dollar for them.
+It may take some extra time to clean items up or paint them, but you can get top dollar for them.
 Items that would have sold for $50 several years ago are now selling for $300 after being painted and cleaned up.

 The great thing about it is the paint doesn’t need to be perfect!
 People are paying for items that look old and dirty!
 They consider these paint finishes rustic and worn, and it is a very popular finish!